openhive-network/denser/README.md

 > Do not run `start-stack.sh` multiple times in a row - even if starting the stack failed.
 Always run `stop-stack.sh` to clean up old containers
 > before running `start-stack.sh` again.

-Once the replay and sync are done, backup the stack's data directory to avoid having to perform replay and sync every time you restart the stack.
+Once the replay and sync are done, backup the stack's data directory to avoid having to perform replay and sync and/or adjusting the faketime every time you restart the stack.

 ```bash
 # Stop the stack first